Contents

 Dust skylights month-to-month using a telescoping dust mop.

-Have skylights inspected by a professional annually for hairline fractures and other defects that can cause more extensive structural damage down the line.
-If you’re unpleasant cleansing skylights yourself, have your skylights expertly cleaned up at the same time you have them checked.
+Have skylights inspected by a professional each year for hairline cracks and other flaws that can result in more comprehensive structural damage down the line.
+If you’re uneasy cleansing skylights yourself, have your skylights expertly cleaned at the same time you have them inspected.

-If replacing your roof and installing a brand-new skylight at the same time, ask your roofer to have an ice and water shield set up with the roof underlayment to anticipate ice dams.
-Having a skylight makes your roof more vulnerable to forming ice dams( melted snow that has refrozen) around the outer edges of the skylight, which can avoid rainwater runoff or melt and create a leakage if they permeate through the roof shingles.
+If replacing your roof and installing a new skylight at the same time, ask your roofing contractor to have an ice and water guard installed with the roof underlayment to anticipate ice dams.
+Having a skylight makes your roof more prone to forming ice dams( melted snow that has actually refrozen) around the external edges of the skylight, which can prevent rainwater overflow or melt and create a leak if they permeate through the roof shingles.

 Pros.